Stilbus testaceus: Habitat

 These beetles can be found in meadows and forest edges, on flowers, on dry grass and hay, in moss and dead leaves.

 Description

 Stilbus testaceus can reach a length of 1.8–2.3 mm.
-These tiny beetles have a spherical-oval brownish body, with a yellowish- reddish apex of the elitra.
+These tiny beetles have a spherical-oval brownish body, with a yellowish- reddish apex of the elytra.
 Head and pronotum are dark.
 The hind angles of the pronotum are sharp, right-angled.

 Biology

-Adults can be found from May to October on flowering grasses, while in Winter they rest under fallen leaves and among the mosses.
+Adults can be found from May to October on flowering grasses, while in winter they rest under fallen leaves and among the mosses.